Pawnee language: Dialects

 Two important dialect divisions are evident in Pawnee: South Band and Skiri.
 The distinction between the two dialects rests on differences in their respective phonetic inventory and lexicon.

+The Skiri dialect became extinct in 2001 with the death of Lula Nora Pratt.

 Status

-Prior to colonization and US expansion, Pawnee was spoken by all members of the Nation.
-Today Pawnee is only spoken fluently by a shrinking number of elderly speakers.
-As more young people shift to English as their first language, the transmission of Pawnee and its vitality are seriously endangered.

-As of 2007, the Pawnee Nation is developing teaching materials for the local high school and for adult language classes.
+As of 2007, there are fewer than 10 native speakers, all elderly.
+The Pawnee Nation is developing teaching materials for the local high school and for adult language classes.
 There are also extensive documentary materials in the language archived at the American Indian Studies Research Institute.
 The Pawnee language can be heard spoken in the 2015 movie The Revenant.
-In 2019 and 2020, the Pawnee Nation has posted online videos teaching the Pawnee language.
+In 2019 and 2020, the Pawnee Nation posted online videos teaching the Pawnee language.

 Phonology

 The following describes the South Band dialect.

 Consonants

 Pawnee has eight consonant phonemes, and according to one analysis of medial- and final-position glottal stops, one may posit a ninth consonant phoneme.